Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 Author: Moumita Paul

-How to make vegetable chop (Bengali street-style) with step-by-step detail pictures
+How to make vegetable chop with step-by-step detailed pictures

 Instructions

-• First, take beetroots, carrots, and potatoes, wash them thoroughly and peel it out.
-Cut beetroots and carrots into medium-sized cubes as shown in the pics.
+• First, take beetroots, carrots, and potatoes, wash them thoroughly and peel them.

 how to cut beetroot and carrot to boil for vegetable chop recipe bengali style or vegetable chop oriya recipe

-• Then cut the medium-sized potatoes into 8 pieces as shown in the pic.
+• Then cut the potatoes into 8 pieces as shown in the pic.

 how I cut the potatoes to prepare vegetable chop recipe bengali style or even vegetable chop oriya recipe too